zhangyuc/splash/package.md

 # Stocahstic Gradient Descent

-The **splash.optimization** package implements the [Adaptive SGD](http://www.magicbroom.info/Papers/DuchiHaSi10.pdf) algorithm.
+The **splash.optimization** package implements the [AdaGrad SGD](http://www.magicbroom.info/Papers/DuchiHaSi10.pdf) algorithm.
 To use this package, the dataset should be label-feature pairs stored as `data: RDD[Double, Vector]`.
 The label should be {0,1,2,...} for classification problems.
 The `Vector` is defined in [the MLlib package](https://spark.apache.org/docs/1.0.0/api/scala/index.html#org.apache.spark.mllib.linalg.Vector).
 Running SGD is straightforward:

 {% highlight scala %}